3D Printing

 4 Uses for 3D Printing in Healthcare

 Since its conception 30 years ago, photopolymerization-based 3D printing in healthcare has become a game changer.
-While dental implants were among the first medical applications, nowadays’ use cases include medical devices, implants, prosthetics and even drug delivery systems.
+While dental implants were among the first medical applications, nowadays’ use cases include medical devices, implants, prosthetics, and even drug delivery systems.
 This article gives you an overview of the capabilities of 3D printing in healthcare.

 3D printing and its common applications